kryptokrona/kryptokrona-docs/about/Frequently-Asked-Questions.md

 #### Q: Why are my results being rejected from the pool?

 You're using a incorrect algorithm.
-You should be using `chukwa`.
+You should be using `cn-pico/trtl`.

 #### Q: I got banned from my mining pool.
 Why?